Steve-Fenton/stevefenton.co.uk/src/pages/publications/pro-typescript.md

 ## What’s New in The Second Edition

-You know how busy the TypeScript team and wider community have been making TypeScript awesome – there’s a lot of changes.
-I have fully updated the book with all of the changes, and completely re-written a couple of the chapters (hey, Node/Express went and changed things too!)
+You know how busy the TypeScript team and wider community have been making TypeScript awesome – there are many changes.
+I have fully updated the book with all the changes and completely re-written a couple of the chapters (hey, Node/Express changed things too!)

 - Coverage of major changes to modules, namespaces, and module loading
 - New guidance on how to use inference to reduce the effort of using TypeScript